I don't believe in pensions

 Children don't pay tax (typically) because they don't work.
 They also have another common characteristic which is that they are young.

-If we remember from our basic financial planning principles do it now, the best time to do something is now.
+One of the basic financial planning principles is don't delay, the best time to do something is now.
 There is even a concept in retirement planning called the “cost of delay”

 The rule change meant that everyone under the age of 75 could claim tax relief on pension contributions.
 The parent or guardian could sign the pension application form on behalf of the minor and literally a new born child could start a pension and have an investment that would run for potentially 65 years.